 For a list of HbaCmd commands supported through the CIM interface, see Table 6, CLI Client Command Reference.

-Chapter 5: CLI Client Command Descriptions
+Chapter 4: CLI Client Command Descriptions

-CLI Client commands are organized by command groups.
-Two tables are presented for your convenience: a table organized by command group and another by alphabetically listing CLI Client commands.
+CLI client commands are organized by command groups.
+Two tables are presented for your convenience: a table organized by command group and another organized alphabetically by CLI client commands.